JetBrains/kotlin/GRADLE_PLUGIN.md

         }
     }

-The Gradle plugin adds an `expectedBy` dependency configuration that is used to specify a dependency from Kotlin/Native project to a common project:
+The Gradle plugin adds an `expectedBy` dependency configuration that is used to specify a dependency from a Kotlin/Native project to a common project:

     apply 'konan'